dwightmulcahy/blink_leds/README.md

 # blink_leds

-This little script will blink the alternatingly blink the two  LEDs on the front of a Raspberry Pi.
+This little script will alternatingly blink the two  LEDs on the front of a Raspberry Pi.

 You will need to `ssh` into the pi that you want to blink the LEDs on.